Pat Buchanan, conservative writer and former presidential candidate

 by the program director.
 Students selected for a Fall Semester are notified by

-late April, Winter/Spring class members by late November.
+late April, Summer class members by early March.
 Applications

 are accepted directly from students or recent graduates of

 other schools.The process is fully decribed and an application form is available on the "Application" page of this site.
-Nominations are due by the first Friday
+Nominations are due by the third Friday in February

-in April for the Fall semester and the first Friday in November
+for the Summer term and by the first Friday